top of page

 Essential oils to avoid during pregnancy

-Angelica, ylang-ylang, chamomile-roman, cumin, clary sage, clove, coriander, cypress, cedarwood, cinnamon leaf, jasmine, juniper, spikenard, spearmint, sage, geranium, thyme, nutmeg, basil, palmar Sage, hyssop, cypress, fennel, peppermint, marjoram, myrrh, melissa, yarrow, ravinzara, rose.
-Rosemary is not recommended for pregnant women due to its high sympathizing, menstruation-promoting, labour-promoting, and uterine tonic effects.
+Certain essential oils are generally not recommended during pregnancy due to their strong physiological effects.
+These may include angelica, ylang-ylang, Roman chamomile, cumin, clary sage, clove, coriander, cypress, cedarwood, cinnamon leaf, jasmine, juniper, spikenard, spearmint, sage, geranium, thyme, nutmeg, basil, palmarosa, hyssop, fennel, peppermint, marjoram, myrrh, melissa, yarrow, ravintsara, and rose.

 Essential oils to avoid in early pregnancy